mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 of temperature during these long periods of light and dark, locally referred to as ‘Summerbright’ and ‘Winterdark’, leave the polar regions on average warmer than the equator.
-The Great Northern Sea sits within the Northern Basin, an ancient 3,500-kilometre-wide crater that sinks nearly five kilometres below mean surface altitude.
+The Great Northern Sea sits within the Northern Basin, an ancient 3,500-kilometer-wide crater that sinks nearly five kilometers below mean surface altitude.
 This provides a relatively warm region where some agriculture is possible and where some well-acclimated humans can breathe unaided for a limited period of time.

-Gatha, a 320-kilometre-wide volcanic island in the centre of the basin, is home to Avastan Downport and 500,000 of Avastan’s 700,000 citizens.
+Gatha, a 320-kilometer-wide volcanic island in the center of the basin, is home to Avastan Downport and 500,000 of Avastan’s 700,000 citizens.
 Half of the remaining population lives within the basin, along the sea’s shore or in seasonal river valleys that flow into the sea.